 Name Age Position Term Expires

-Francis F. Lee 61 Chairman of the Board 2014
+Francis F. Lee 64 Chairman of the Board 2017

-Richard A. Bergman 49 President, Chief Executive Officer, and Director 2013
+Richard A. Bergman 52 President, Chief Executive Officer, and Director 2016

-Jeffrey D. Buchanan 57 Director 2015
+Jeffrey D. Buchanan 60 Director 2018

-Nelson C. Chan 52 Director 2014
+Nelson C. Chan 55 Director 2017

-Keith B. Geeslin 60 Director 2015
+Keith B. Geeslin 63 Director 2018

-Russell J. Knittel 63 Director 2013
+Russell J. Knittel 66 Director 2016

-Richard L. Sanquini 78 Director 2014
+Richard L. Sanquini 81 Director 2017

-James L. Whims 58 Director 2015
+James L. Whims 61 Director 2018

-Francis F. Lee has been the Chairman of the Board of our company since October 2008 and a director of our company since December 1998.
-Mr. Lee served as Chief Executive Officer of our company from December 1998 until July 2009 and President of our company from December 1998 to July 2008.
+Francis F. Lee has been the Chairman of the Board of Directors of our company since October 2008 and a director of our company since December 1998.
+Mr. Lee served as Chief Executive Officer of our company from December 1998 until July 2009 and as President of our company from December 1998 to July 2008.
 Mr. Lee was a consultant from August 1998 to November 1998.
 From May 1995 until July 1998, Mr. Lee served as General Manager of NSM, a Hong Kong-based joint venture between National Semiconductor Corporation and S. Megga.
 Mr. Lee held a variety of executive positions for National Semiconductor from 1988 until August 1995.
 These positions included Vice President of Communication and Computing Group, Vice President of Quality and Reliability, Director of Standard Logic Business Unit, and various other operations and engineering management positions.
+Mr. Lee is a member of the Board of Directors of Adesto Technologies, a NASDAQ Global Select Market-listed company, which develops innovative, low-power memory solutions.
 Mr. Lee holds a Bachelor of Science degree, with honors, in Electrical Engineering from the University of California at Davis.
 We believe Mr. Lee's service for more than 10 years as our Chief Executive Officer gives him invaluable insights into our business, our culture, our personnel, our opportunities, and our challenges and provides the requisite qualifications, skills, perspectives, and experiences that make him well qualified to serve on our Board of Directors.

-Richard A. Bergman has been President and Chief Executive Officer of our company since September 2011.
-Prior to joining our company, Mr. Bergman was Senior Vice President and General Manager of Advanced Micro Device's, or AMD, which is a New York Stock Exchange-listed global semiconductor company, Product Group from May 2009 to September 2011.
+Richard A. Bergman has been President, Chief Executive Officer, and a director of our company since September 2011.
+Prior to joining our company, Mr. Bergman was Senior Vice President and General Manager of Product Group at Advanced Micro Devices, Inc. or AMD, a New York Stock Exchange-listed global semiconductor company, from May 2009 to September 2011.
 From October 2006 to May 2009, Mr. Bergman served as Senior Vice President and General Manager of AMD's Graphics Product Group.
 Mr. Bergman's career at AMD began in October 2006 when AMD acquired ATI Technologies, or ATI, where he served as Senior Vice President and General Manager of PC Group.
 Prior to ATI, Mr. Bergman served as Chief Operating Officer at S3 Graphics, a division of SonicBlue Inc. Mr. Bergman has held senior level management positions in the technology field since his early roles at Texas Instruments, Inc. and IBM.
-Mr. Bergman holds a Bachelor of Science degree in electrical engineering from the University of Michigan and a Master's Degree in Business Administration from the University of Colorado.
+Mr. Bergman is a member of the Board of Directors and a member of the Compensation Committee of Maxwell Technologies, a developer and manufacturer of energy storage and power delivery solutions.
+Mr. Bergman holds a Bachelor of Science degree in Electrical Engineering from the University of Michigan and a Master's degree in Business Administration from the University of Colorado.
 We believe Mr. Bergman's position as Chief Executive Officer of our company, his intimate knowledge and experience with all aspects of the opportunities, operations, and challenges of our company, and his successful career at major companies before joining our company provide the requisite qualifications, skills, perspectives, and experiences that make him well qualified to serve on our Board of Directors.